ImperialCollegeLondon/ReCoDE-penalised-reg/README.md

 - Basic understanding of mathematical concepts that underpin penalised regression: linear algebra, matrices, geometry.
 - Basic statistics knowledge, including linear regression and model fitting.
 - Genetics background is not needed.
 Basic background information is provided in Chapter 1.
-- Familiarity with R programming language
+- Familiarity with R programming language.

 ### System